 1983 Austrian Grand Prix

 A slightly less unusual result at the Osterreichring as Alain Prost extended his lead over Nelson Piquet in that year’s championship by winning the Austrian GP for Renault.
 However, it would prove to be the last time the original factory Renault team (which disbanded at the end of 1985) won a race, and Prost eventually lost out to the Brazilian in the title battle.

 Michael Schumacher crushed the opposition, comfortably beating title rival Damon Hill.
 Martin Brundle was all set to take a podium for McLaren when his car broke down on the final lap, handing Schumacher’s Benetton teammate Jos Verstappen his first podium finish.
 Ukyo Katayama qualified an impressive fifth for Tyrrell, but crashed out on the first lap.

 The legend that is Enzo Ferrari passed away at the age of 90 on 14 August, 1988.
 An imposing figure, there are few people who’ve had as big an impact on Formula 1 – or indeed the wider world of motorsport – than ‘il Commendatore‘.

 Leslie Marr (born 1922) drove a Connaught in his home race at Silverstone in 1954 and 1955, finishing 13th in 1954.

-Jackie Oliver (born 1942) was immensely successful in sportscar racing with wins at Le Mans, Sebring and Daytona - the so-called triple crown of endurance racing.
-His F1 career was rather less glittering - third at Watkins Glen for Lotus in 1968 and third in the 1973 Canadian GP for Shadow his only stand-out results.
+Jackie Oliver (born 1942) was immensely successful in sportscar racing with wins at Le Mans, Sebring and Daytona – the triple crown of endurance racing.
+His F1 career was rather less glittering: third at Watkins Glen for Lotus in 1968 and third in the 1973 Canadian GP for Shadow his only stand-out results.
 Having been involved with Shadow through much of the 1970s, he went on to become one of the founding members of the Arrows team in 1977.